thoughtworks/build-your-own-radar/README.md

 That's it!

-**_Note:_** The quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your data.
+**Note**: When using the BYOR app on [radar.thoughtworks.com](https://radar.thoughtworks.com), the ring and quadrant names should be among the values mentioned in the [example above](#setting-up-your-data).
+This holds good for Google Sheet, CSV or JSON inputs.
+For a self hosted BYOR app, there is no such condition on the names.
+Instructions to specify custom names are in the [next section](#more-complex-usage).

-Check [this page](https://www.thoughtworks.com/radar/how-to-byor) for step by step guidance.
+Check [this page](https://www.thoughtworks.com/radar/byor) for step by step guidance.

 ### More complex usage

-To create the data representation, you can use the Google Sheet [factory](/src/util/factory.js) or CSV, or you can also insert all your data straight into the code.
+To create the data representation, you can use the Google Sheet [factory](/src/util/factory.js) methods or CSV/JSON, or you can also insert all your data straight into the code.

-The app uses [Google Sheets APIs](https://developers.google.com/sheets/api/reference/rest) to fetch the data from a Google Sheet or [D3.js](https://d3js.org/) if supplied as CSV, so refer to their documentation for more advanced interaction.
+The app uses [Google Sheets APIs](https://developers.google.com/sheets/api/reference/rest) to fetch the data from a Google Sheet or [D3.js](https://d3js.org/) if supplied as CSV/JSON, so refer to their documentation for more advanced interaction.
 The input data is sanitized by whitelisting HTML tags with [sanitize-html](https://github.com/punkave/sanitize-html).

 The application uses [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.

-OAuth Client ID and API Key can be obtained from your Google Developer Console.
-OAuth Client ID is mandatory for private Google Sheets, as it is needed for Google Authentication.
+Google OAuth Client ID and API Key can be obtained from your Google Developer Console.
+OAuth Client ID is mandatory for private Google Sheets, as it is needed for Google Authentication and Authorization of our app.

 ```
 export CLIENT_ID=[Google Client ID]